Learning-Journey-Tcoons1413/Semester-3/Programming in .NET - COMP 10204/Week 11/Class 20.md

 	String connectionString =
 	@"Data Source=.\SQLEXPRESS;Initial Catalog=Student;Integrated Security=True;";
 ```
-2. Connect To The Database
+2. Connect To The Database: DO THIS IN A TRY CATCH
 ```cs
 	Connection = new SqlConnection();
 	Connection.ConnectionString =  connectionString;